enoughio/kaushal-home-learning/docs/NEW_API_DOC.md

     ```

-#### PATCH /teacher/:teacherId/assignments/:assignmentId
+#### PATCH /teacher/assignments/:assignmentId
 - Description: Update an existing assignment (metadata or attachments).

 - Request:
+  - cookies:
+    - id (string, required) - The ID of the teacher.
   - Parameters:
-    - teacherId (string, required) - The ID of the teacher.
     - assignmentId (string, required) - The ID of the assignment to update.

   - Body:
     ```json
     {